Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/1. Vanilla JavaScript 1 - DOM/README.md

 # Vanilla JavaScript - DOM

+## Objectives & Competencies

+1. Identify and discuss the pros and cons of using higher abstract and lower abstract frameworks and libraries.
+1. Translate between higher order JavaScript operations and "vanilla" JavaScript that uses no extra libraries to manipulate the DOM.
+    * Articulate what the DOM is.
+    * Design a custom transformation of the DOM.

 ## Intro

 Do you really need jQuery to manipulate the DOM, make AJAX requests, and manipulate data?
 Maybe maybe not.
 The decision to use higher-level abstract libraries and syntactic "sugar" is a big debate among engineers.
 In this class we will read and discuss this argument and explore the pro's and con's of this argument.